isomerpages/sportsg-safesport/pages/Be an Upstander!.md

 ---
 <h4>Which team mate are you?</h4>
 <p>Thank you for attempting the Bystander Test!</p>
-<p>Passive attitudes/non-intervention, denial or silence can lead to the <strong>normalization</strong> of
+<p>Passive attitudes, non-intervention, denial or silence can lead to the <strong>normalisation</strong> of
 harmful behaviours.</p>
 <p>Download the cards to find out more about each character.</p>
 <p></p>